Chaitanya Chawla

 Robot-Agnostic Framework for One-Shot Intrinsic Feature Extraction

-C. Chawla, A. Costinescu, D. Burschka
+Chaitanya Chawla, Andrei Costinescu, Darius Burschka

 In Preparation for IEEE Transactions on Knowledge and Data Engineering